SebJana/clash-royale-analytics/README.md

 #### Security Questions

-- `MOST_ANNOYING_CARD`: Answer to the first security question for admin access (Most annoying card in Clash Royale)
+- `MOST_ANNOYING_CARD`: Answer to the first security question for admin access (Most annoying card in Clash Royale?)
-- `MOST_SKILLFUL_CARD`: Answer to the second security question for admin access (Most skillful card in Clash Royale)
+- `MOST_SKILLFUL_CARD`: Answer to the second security question for admin access (Most skillful card in Clash Royale?)
-- `MOST_MOUSEY_CARD`: Answer to the third security question for admin access (Most 'mousey/cutie/sweet' card in Clash Royale)
+- `MOST_MOUSEY_CARD`: Answer to the third security question for admin access (Most 'mousey/cutie/sweet' card in Clash Royale?)

 **Note**: These security questions are used as a fun authentication method for admin operations like un-tracking players.
-They don't provide any real security, unless an actual non-guessable string is chosen for any of those answers.
+They don't provide any real security, unless an actual non-guessable string is chosen for any of those answers, instead of a Clash Royale Card.

 #### Clash Royale API Keys